No Matter the Cost

 The far-stronger-and-braver-than-I folks who stepped up and did their part in D-Day are awesome, literally.
 I am in awe of their willingness to do what they did.
 Some had advanced degrees.
 Some had specialized skills.
 More than the vast majority of them, though, were our neighbors, our co-workers, our fellow parishioners.
 Equal in number, too, were people who held wildly different political, social, and religious views than our own, but all that was put aside to preserve the one thing we held in equal importance in every corner of the world: freedom.

 Seek out a member of the military this week and thank them for what they do – there’s nothing political about it.
-While a few generations removed, they are the people who willingly stepped aboard landing crafts and airplanes to make their next steps on solid ground toward preserving freedom no matter the cost.
+While a few generations removed, they are the people who willingly stepped aboard landing crafts and airplanes to make their next steps on the solid ground toward preserving freedom no matter the cost.